wirbel-at-vdr-portal/Python-Scratchpad/VariablesAndTypes.md

 mystring = "hello"
 ```
 ## *Lists*
-Lists are arrays, for which all items have the same type.
+Lists are multi-element containers, for which the items may have the same type.
+But - this not required.

 * empty list
 ```